felixnyamweya/wpsso-schema-json-ld/readme.txt

 * Extends the features of the WPSSO Core Free or Pro plugin.

-* Provides Schema / Structured Data / SEO JSON-LD markup for the following Schema types (all other Schema types are available in the Pro version):
+* Provides Schema JSON-LD markup (aka Structured Data) for the following Schema types (other Schema types are available in the Pro version):

 	* [schema.org/BlogPosting](https://schema.org/BlogPosting)
 	* [schema.org/WebPage](https://schema.org/WebPage) (includes 10 Schema types)